Ehud Olmert: Corruption cases

 In April 2010, law enforcement sources told the BBC Olmert had been named as "a prime suspect" in a multi-million dollar corruption scandal.

-City officials are alleged to have taken bribes during Olmert's term as mayor of Jerusalem, between 1993 and 2003, and under his successor, to speed up a controversial residential development, known as Holyland, in the heart of the city.
+City officials are alleged to have taken bribes during Olmert's term as mayor of Jerusalem, between 1993 and 2003 to speed up a controversial residential development, known as Holyland, in the heart of the city.

 In September 2012, Olmert was given a one-year suspended jail sentence and a 75,300-shekel fine (£11,800; $19,170) for breaching the public's trust in connection with his conduct as minister of trade and industry.